If you’re dieting and exercising to lose weight and improve your fitness, you may be wondering if it’s worth buying a body fat scale.

 Do not use the scale on carpet.
 Place it on a tiled or wooden floor which has an even surface, in a room with a stable temperature.

-Weigh yourself at approximately the same time, every time, and drink and eat roughly the same amount of food every weigh-in day.
+Weigh yourself at approximately the same time, every time, and drink and eat roughly the same amount every weigh-in day.

 Don’t weigh yourself right after you’ve eaten, or within 24 hours of drinking a lot of alcohol or exercising excessively.
 Your fluid intake at such times will skew the reading.